mattmakai/fullstackpython.com/content/posts/170526-bar-charts-bokeh.markdown

 visualizations.

 We just need a few updates to our `templates/chart.html` file to display the visualization.
-Open the file and add the folloiwng 6 lines to the file.
+Open the file and add these 6 lines to the file.
 Two of these lines are for the required CSS, two are JavaScript Bokeh files and the remaining two are the generated chart.